 Now, I shall elaborate on the topic of its effectiveness.
 To be effective, the mind requires the association of the body and soul.
 If we accede to that notion, then we would discover with immediacy, the signification of the correlation of all of those three elements combined.
 When human beings are consciously aware of that unison, they are then enlightened within their judgement.
 The protension of the mind can be effectuated, when we are able to process the adequate thoughts accordingly.
 We make the foolish comparison, between our intelligence and ignorance based on what we know or do not know, but the distinction is fallacious.
 Our intelligence is measured by the comprehension of the mind and not solely what it has learnt in deliberation.
 A genius is born with the innate capacity of grand intellect and quality, yet, that genius cannot process any intellectual thought, without the assistance of the conscious soul and expression of the body.
 Using another analogy, the teacher cannot instruct a student, unless that instruction is accompanied, by knowledge and wisdom.
 Thus, the effectiveness of the mind is rendered as a useless purpose, if the process is unproductive and unintelligible.
 Why should we be concerned with its betterment?
 The motive is clearly obvious.
 We are incapable of functioning in a natural degree, if we do not have a healthy mind that is free of any type of corruption or mental encumbrance that unhinges it.
 The antithetical effect of sanity is insanity.
 The mind can easily be the best ally, or it can become the worst foe if not controlled.
 For that specific reason we are obligated to maintain our mental balance intact, so that it is entirely focused and occupied with a meaningful task.

-1. To describe the immortal soul is to broaden a concept that exceeds the simplicity of our common thoughts expressed.
+To describe the existential soul is to broaden a concept that exceeds the simplicity of our common thoughts expressed.
 What can be said of the soul is not necessarily what we know, but what we presume to know.
 We are not guaranteed the range of our perpetuity in our ensoulment.
 We make the assumption that the soul is truly tralatitious and therefore it must be variable in its nature, yet, the essence of the soul is its state of consciousness.
-It is the linkage to the Universal Creator and through him, we are interminably connected, through our consciousness.
-Our precious body maintains the component of the soul in mortality, but it is the soul that is the sign of immortality.
-We can proceed to the thought that the composition of the soul is invariable, and its visible requirement of the body is solely conditioned to our mortality.
+It is the linkage to the universe and we are interminably connected, through our consciousness and understanding of existence.
+Our precious body maintains the component of the soul in life, but it is the soul that is the sign of consciousness.
+We can proceed to the thought that the composition of the soul is invariable, and its visible requirement of the body is solely conditioned to our life.
 Nothing of the soul is perfect as with the body and mind.
 It needs adequate nourishment to function, and its state is dependent on our direct acknowledgement of its prime existence.
-The concept of the soul can be associated to a metaphenomenal state that we are conscious or not.
-We cannot apply any form of solipsism to it, since the soul is only a part of a creative process called creation.
+The concept of the soul can be associated to a unique state that we are conscious or not.
+We cannot apply any form of solipsism to it, since the soul is only a part of a creative process called consciousness.
 To define the soul is not implausible, but to acknowledge its importance is the noticeable dilemma confronted.
 What obfuscates us is not understanding, what we can easily decipher with words and observation, but what little time we have to solving that actual meaning.
 Natural growth is such a critical and lasting development to the body, mind and soul.
-Without the proper solicitude and maintenance of these three components of this theory, the soul would be nullified in mortality.
+Without the proper solicitude and maintenance of these three components of this theory, the soul would be nullified in existence.